 The bill, HB 411, addresses the procedure for returning excess campaign contributions and establishes new guidelines for handling unclaimed property related to these contributions.
 It amends existing law to specify that checks drawn on a campaign account for returning excess contributions must be negotiated within six months; otherwise, the amount will be presumed abandoned.
-In such cases, the candidate, political committee, or other responsible parties are required to transfer the unclaimed funds in accordance with the Uniform Unclaimed Property Act of 1997.
+If the check is not cashed within this timeframe, the candidate or political committee is required to transfer the unclaimed funds in accordance with the Uniform Unclaimed Property Act of 1997.
 This change aims to clarify the process and ensure that excess contributions are properly managed.

 Statutes affected: